-For federal attorneys, charges of professional misconduct could take the form of a Congressional, Office of Inspector General (OIG), an internal administrative complaint/investigation—or even a state bar proceeding.
-The fact that you are an attorney employed by the federal government does not preclude you from the vulnerabilities that face other federal employees, nor does it preclude you from some of the vulnerabilities that attorneys in private practice face, such as bar complaints.
+The fact that you are an attorney employed by the federal government does not preclude you from many of the vulnerabilities that attorneys in private practice face including charges of professional misconduct and bar complaints.

 AUSAs and other DOJ attorneys are eligible for reimbursement for half of the cost of the premium of the professional liability insurance.